ballcoach12/NuclioDotNetTutorials/Part-2/Part2.md

 Now type:

-`./nuctl deploy scaleby100new --run-image:scaleby100:0.0.1 --runtime dotnetcore --handler function:execute --platform local`
+`./nuctl deploy scaleby100new --run-image scaleby100:0.0.1 --runtime dotnetcore --handler function:execute --platform local`

 This command deploys our container to the server, naming it `scaleby100new` using the image that we created in Part 1.
 We use the `--platform local` argument since we are running the server locally.